WarrenF/form-builder/README.md

   formAction: '/where-to-submit.html',
   submitClass: 'btn btn-primary', // Goes onto the submit button
   inputClass: 'form-builder-input', // This class gets applied to all inputs generated
-  checkboxContainerClass: 'checkbox form-group' // This class gets applied to checkbox containers }
+  checkboxContainerClass: 'checkbox form-group', // This class gets applied to checkbox containers
+  submitButton: false // Set to false to not render a submit button }
 ```